CalebAI/caleb-core/CONTRIBUTING.md

 - You can finally [raise a PR on Github](https://help.github.com/articles/about-pull-requests/) to be reviewed and merged.

-If accepted, your fork will be pulled into the original repository. **Make sure you never push or merge your Pull Requests**.
+If accepted, your fork will be pulled into the original repository.

+**Make sure you never push or merge your Pull Requests**.
 Let another reviewer review your request.

 **Important**:

-Even if you have write permission to the master branch of your fork, make sure you never work on the master branch
+Even if you have write permission to the master branch of your fork, make sure you never work on the master branch.